 There is so much to do in the days leading up to your wedding.
 But rather than leave them to the last minute, Fisher recommends tackling them as early as possible so that the stress of your last-minute DIY projects doesn't linger on your wedding day.
 "Make sure your programs, escort cards, welcome bags, and DIY projects are done well before the week of your wedding," she says.
 "Setting the tone with a calm, restful week will put you in the right mindset to be stress-free and present on your wedding day."

 A wedding day is a very long day indeed.
 And you don't want your growling stomach to steal the show.
 "Start the day with a good breakfast, and take a short break before you put on your dress to nosh on some protein and light carbs or fruit," recommends event planner Amy Nichols.

 4. Take Time to Yourselves After the Ceremony

 You may be surprised to hear that you'll have very little alone time with your spouse on your big day.
-So be sure to take a moment after the ceremony for some QT.
+So be sure to take a moment after the ceremony for some quality time.
 "Retreat to the bridal suite or another private area with your partner to bask in the newlywed bliss," Fisher recommends.
 "Enjoy calling them your spouse for the first time, admire your new wedding bands, and steal a few smooches.
 And let your planner and caterer know about your plan ahead of time so they can have champagne, water, and a sampling of your hors d'oeuvres ready for you."